-Examining the 1917 example again, the proud Black grandmother and her daughter are seen as attempting to exceed their presumed place and are punished for this act.
-Rather than stick to her own, the daughter has chosen an important-sounding name for her child.
-Her “uppityness” is duly rewarded by the joke being on her and her family.
+In the 1917 example, the proud Black grandmother and her daughter are seen as attempting to exceed their presumed place and are made fun of for this act.
+Rather than sticking to her own, the daughter has chosen an important-sounding name for her child, and her "uppityness" is duly rewarded by the joke's being on her and her family.

 Legend of the "kid named Eczema" ilk attempt to reinforce belief in the rightness of racism or regionalism.
 Just as parables were used in the Bible to communicate in a simple-to-understand form a behavior thought worthy of emulation, racist legends try to drive home the point that the looked-down-upon group is inherently inferior.
 Presenting the moral in the form of a story makes it easier to absorb.